milan-patartics/HLEA-PHP/Readme.md

 the default key settings, there are `256! x 256^306004 x 256! x 65536! x 65536^239954 x 65536!` possible
 versions!

-HLEA algorithm has a linear runtime, so the required time to process the encryption/decryption is directly proportional to the size of the data.
+HLEA has a linear runtime, so the required time to process the encryption/decryption is directly proportional to the size of the data.

 ## Explanation
 HLEA is using a byte based encryption algorithm and it processes bytes in pairs.
 For easy understanding,